Cuneta Astrodome: Philippine Basketball Association

-Built in 1993, the arena became the PBA's home after the league signed a five-year deal with the Pasay city government, which includes the league's office within the Astrodome's vicinity.
+Built in 1993, the arena became the PBA's home after the league signed a five-year deal with the Pasay city government, which included the league's office within the Astrodome's vicinity.
 The league also manages maintenance and marketing of the Astrodome.
 During the first two years, the league played all of its games (except those played in provinces) exclusively at the Astrodome before limiting its schedule to Tuesday and Sunday games, as the league played its Friday games at the Araneta Coliseum in 1995.

 In 1999, after the agreement expired, the league transferred its offices and most of its games to the PhilSports Arena, the PBA's home from 1985 to 1992.
 Although the league hosted a few games at the said venue, it was not used for the duration of the 2000 season.
 Since 2001, the league has hosted a lot of games at the Astrodome, including several recent PBA championship series games.

 It has hosted more than 30 PBA championship series, most recently the Game 2 of the 2011 PBA Commissioner's Cup finals.

 It is one of the alternate venues of the league, together with the PhilSports Arena in Pasig and Ynares Center in Antipolo if either the Smart Araneta Coliseum and the SM Mall of Asia Arena are not available.